 Skip to main content

-About the MGA's Annual General Meeting and call for motions
+About the MGA's Annual General Meeting and notice of motions

 Every year the MGA runs an Annual General Meeting (AGM) where our Executive Committee members report to the graduate student community on the work they have carried out over the last year.
 The AGM is also an opportunity for the MGA to hear from graduate students with concerns or questions about the MGA or Monash University.
 All graduate students at Monash are welcome to attend.